How we identify and manage trees threatening your electric reliability

 What We’re Doing

-While we regularly trim and remove trees that are too close to our lines and equipment as part of our normal maintenance program, the AEP Ohio Forestry Team is taking extra steps to remove hazardous trees outside of our right of way that pose a threat to your electric service.
+While we regularly trim and remove trees that are too close to our lines and equipment as part of our normal maintenance program, the AEP Ohio Forestry Team is taking extra steps to remove danger trees outside of our right of way that pose a threat to your electric service.

-In 2018, we launched our Hazardous Tree Program to address dying and diseased trees that might cause a problem with your electric service.
+In 2018, we launched our Danger Tree Program to address dying and diseased trees that might cause a problem with your electric service.
 Many of these trees fall outside of our established boundaries to trim, but we’re working closely with landowners to get permission to proactively remove those that could pose a threat.

 How You Can Help